 Shared short codes are considered a huge spam risk by carriers.
 They’re hard to regulate because many businesses – sometimes hundreds or even thousands – can use the same short code at the same time.

 AT&T’s historic response to spam coming from a shared short code had been to temporarily suspend it until corrective measures were put in place by the aggregator providing it.
 Then in October 2018, AT&T told said it would stop activating any new shared short codes with immediate effect – save for a few exempted use cases.

-When 10DLC services are launched by every Tier-1 US carrier, it is likely they will require the vast majority of traffic sent via shared short codes to migrate to either 10DLC or a dedicated short code – just like T-Mobile have done with their 2021 deadline..
+As we enter 2021, we’ll carriers require the vast majority of traffic sent via shared short codes to migrate to either 10DLC or a dedicated short code.

 The future’s in doubt – but your options are clear